hyperledger-archives/sawtooth-core/docs/source/_templates/txn_submit_tutorial.rst

     txnList = TransactionList(transactions=[txn])
     txnBytes = txnList.SerializeToString()

-{% endif %}

 Building the Batch
 ==================

 Once you have one or more Transaction instances ready, they must be wrapped in a *Batch*.
 Batches are the atomic unit of change in Sawtooth's state.
 When a Batch is submitted to a validator, each Transaction in it will be applied (in order) or *no* Transactions will be applied.
-Even if your Transactions are not dependent on any others, they cannot be submitted directly to the validator.
-They must all be wrapped in a Batch.
+Even if a Transaction is not dependent on any others, it cannot be submitted directly to the validator.
+It must be wrapped in a Batch.

 1. (optional) Decode the Transaction(s)